I asked Dr. Michele Pendrak to share what she has observed and learned about Retinol by seeing hundreds of patients. Here is what she shared:

 6)bexarotene.

-Increased cell turnover comes with many benefits including unclogged pores and anti-aging effects.
+Increased cell turnover has many benefits, including unclogged pores and anti-aging effects.

-The most commonly used types of retinoid creams for skin care are retinol and tretinoin.
+The most commonly used retinoid creams for skin care are retinol and tretinoin.
 Retinol has to be converted by our skin enzymes into retinoic acid, which slows down its effects.
-Therefore it can take about 6 months of using it to notice retinol’s cumulative benefits, but this also makes it a gentler product with fewer side effects.
+Therefore it can take about six months of using it to notice retinol’s cumulative benefits, but this also makes it a gentler product with fewer side effects.

-Tretinoin does not need to be converted and therefore acts faster, with results in 6 to 8 weeks.
-For this reason, it is a stronger medication.
-The general rule with medications is stronger = greater side effects, and the same is true here.
+Therefore, Tretinoin does not need to be converted and acts faster, with results in 6 to 8 weeks.
+For this reason, it is a more vital medication.
+The general rule with medications is stronger = greater side effects; the same is true here.

 Why are retinoids bad for my eyes?